Screwdriver: Robertson

+Reed and Prince

 Reed and Prince, also called Frearson, is another historic cross-head screw configuration.
 The cross in the screw head is sharper and less rounded than a Phillips, and the bit has 45° flukes and a sharper, pointed end.
 Also, the Phillips screw slot is not as deep as the Reed and Prince slot.
 In theory, different size R&P screws fit any R&P bit size.

+Pozidriv

 Pozidriv and the related Supadriv are widely used in Europe and most of the Far East.
 While Pozidriv screws have cross heads like Phillips and are sometimes thought effectively the same, the Pozidriv design allows higher torque application than Phillips.
 It is often claimed that they can apply more torque than any of the other commonly used cross-head screwdriver systems, due to a complex fluting (mating) configuration.

+Japanese Industrial Standard (JIS)

 Japanese Industrial Standard (JIS) cross-head screwdrivers are still another standard, often inaccurately called Japanese Phillips.
 Compatible screw heads are usually identifiable by a single depressed dot or an "X" to one side of the cross slot.
 This is a screw standard throughout the Asia market and Japanese imports.
 The driver has a 57° point with a flat tip.

+Other types

 Many modern electrical appliances, if they contain screws, use screws with heads other than the typical slotted or Phillips styles.
 Torx is one such pattern that has become widespread.
 It is a spline tip with a corresponding recess in the screw head.
 The main cause of this trend is manufacturing efficiency: Torx screwdriver tips do not slip out of the fastener as easily as would a Phillips or slotted driver.
-(Slotted screws are rarely used in mass-produced devices, since the driver is not inherently centered on the fastener.)

-Non-typical fasteners are commonplace in consumer devices for their ability to make disassembly more difficult, which is seen as a benefit for manufacturers but is considered a disadvantage by users than if more common head types were used.
-In microwave ovens, such screws deny casual access to the high-power kilovolt electrical components, which are very dangerous.
+Non-typical fasteners are commonplace in consumer devices for their ability to make disassembly more difficult.
+In microwave ovens, such screws deny casual access to the high-power kilovolt electrical components.

-However, Torx and other drivers have become widely available to the consumer due to their increasing use in the industry.
+Torx and other drivers have become widely available to the consumer due to their increasing use in the industry.
 Some other styles fit a three-pointed star recess, and a five-lobed spline with rounded edges instead of the square edges of the Torx.
 This is called a Pentalobe.

 Specialized patterns of security screws are also used, such as the Line Head (LH) style by OSG System Products, Japan, as used in many Nintendo consoles, though drivers for the more common security heads are, again, readily available.
 Another type of security head has smooth curved surfaces instead of the slot edges that would permit loosening the screw; it is found in public rest room privacy partitions, and cannot be removed by conventional screwdrivers.